Document Type: Research article

 Department of Toxicology, Faculty of Medical Sciences, Tarbiat Modares University, Tehran, Iran

-Department of Toxicology & Pharmacology, Faculty of Pharmacy, Shaheed Beheshti University of Medical Sciences, Tehran, I.R. of Iran
+Department of Toxicology & Pharmacology, Faculty of Pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, I.R. of Iran

 Nanotechnology Research Centre, Faculty of Pharmacy, University of Medical Sciences, Tehran, Iran

 In this investigation, we compare the cytotoxic mechanisms of DTX and PLGA-DTX in isolated rat hepatocytes.
 Cytotoxicity of DTX and PLGA-DTX were associated with reactive oxygen species formation, activation of caspases cascade, collapse of mitochondrial membrane potential (MMP), lysosomal membrane leakiness and ATP depletion.
 Our results also showed that CYP2E1 is involved in the oxidative stress cytotoxicity mechanism and both drugs are detoxiﬁed via phase II metabolic methylation.
 Furthermore, we concluded that PLGA-DTX is bioactivated by GSH.
 It could also potentiate hepatocyte toxicity through a mitochondrial/lysosomal toxic cross-talk.
 In addition to these observed differences, it is likely that mode of hepatocyte membrane penetration is different between these compounds.